gamblevore/speedie/README.md

 # Downsides #
 *Is speedie like some magical programming land where everything is better?* **Well... no.** There are downsides!
-And Speedie's downsides may be heavy enough that other languages are a better choice.
+Speedie's downsides are heavy enough that, for many people, other languages are a better choice.

-The biggest downside is that the community is (currently) tiny, and lack of 3rd party libs or examples.
-For some people this isn't a problem, as they want to write all the code, or want to create a lib for speedie for others to use.
+The biggest downsides are:

+* The community is (currently) tiny
+* Lack of 3rd party libs or examples

+There are other possible reasons not to use speedie, including: "We don't want to learn a new language" or worry that "Speedie doesn't have enough funding".

+For some people, the small community isn't a problem.
+Some people prefer to write all their own code and have been doing that for their most successful products in the past anyhow.
+Others might want to create libs, and Speedie might be a good environment to do it in.
+(Speedie can compile libs with C-APIs!)

-But for others, this is a deciding factor.
+But for others, the small community is the largest factor.
 For some, without existing code to include, it will slow down your development too much.
-For others, it will slow down development, but Speedie will be still good overall.
+For others, a small community will slow down development, but not too much.

-For a student or someone who enjoys learning new things, in fact the fact that we don't have a large amount of 3rd party libs or projects, doesn't affect you, as you will just want to explore.
-And speedie does have a nice bunch of example projects already, to learn from.
+And some may prefer a small community.
+Perhaps a student or someone who enjoys learning new things.
+You will just want to explore.
+And speedie does have a nice bunch of [example projects](Examples/) already, to learn from.

 # Goals #